Hey there 👋

 What makes this interesting is what the chip is reportedly capable of.

-The N1X is expected to pack GPU performance equivalent to an RTX 5070, take a second and read that again, RTX 5070 performance by an integrated chip!!
+The N1X is expected to pack GPU performance in the ballpark of an RTX 5070/5060 TI, take a second and read that again, RTX 5070 performance by an integrated chip!!

 If you read our MacBook Neo article, you already know what happens when a company puts CPU, GPU, and RAM all within one chip using a shared architecture.